KomeilShadan/bookmark-metadata-fetcher/README.md

-## Laravel bookmark metadata fetcher with docker and make commad
+## Laravel bookmark metadata fetcher with docker and make command

 I wanted to use a Docker setup that easily brings up Laravel without any hassle—no need for Laravel Sail or anything else.
 Also, I wanted to use the `make` command without constantly going into Docker or attaching to it.